jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

+---
-# How do the Embedding Layers of LLMs change with scale?
+title: "How do the Embedding Layers of LLMs change with scale?"

-By Joseph Corey
+date: 2024-02-21T15:00:00-00:00
+description: "Examining the impact of scaling on LLM Emebdding Layers"
+author: ["Joseph Corey"]
+ShowToc: true
+mathjax: true
+draft: false
+---
 ## Introduction

 LLMs have the curious distinction of being near the top of two seemingly